Joshua-Noakes1/speedtest-to-influxdb/README.md

+## This fork creates a docker image on Github Container Registry using Github Actions
 # Speedtest to InfluxDB

 This is a small Python script that will continuously run the Speedtest CLI application by Ookla, reformat the data output and forward it on to an InfluxDB database.